The Nature Trust of BC (NTBC) has successfully raised the final $1.22 million to protect the 77-acre Marron River Grasslands in the South Okanagan.

 This land is truly rare.
 Native grasslands cover less than 1% of British Columbia’s land base, yet they support more species at risk than any other ecosystem in the province.
 Marron River Grasslands protects not only these fragile grasslands, but also sagebrush steppe, old coniferous forest, and vital riparian habitat along the Marron River itself.

-Together, we can ensure habitat for at risk species, like the American badger, is protected forever.
+Together, we have ensured habitat for at risk species, like the American badger, is protected forever.
+Donate to support stewardship of this land.

 DONATE